 Table of Contents

 A chalazion is a bump on the eyelid, caused by a blocked oil gland.
-Chalazions don't typically cause pain, but they can make the eyes feel dry and itchy.
+Chalazions do not typically cause pain, but they can make the eyes feel dry and itchy.
 In severe cases, a chalazion can cause blurry vision.
-(Learn more)

 What Is a Chalazion?